BrightID/BrightID/README.md

 ## Decentralized and Owner-Free

 There's no organization controlling BrightID.
 The network consists of volunteers [running nodes](https://github.com/BrightID/BrightID-Node).
-Nodes host the social graph used for verification, but they don't hold any personal information.
+Nodes host the social graph used for verification, but there's no personal information stored there.

 ## Personal Data